Need to report misconduct or abuse? Report to Kooyora online ->, by calling 1800 135 246, or by mailing enquiries@kooyoora.org.au.

 • Suspicion of grooming or stalking

-• Domestic and family violence (see document below)
+• Domestic and family violence (see the Statement on Domestic and Family Violence attached below)

 • Financial abuse